trdroid/Android-Examples/Fragments/README.md

 A Fragment has access to the Activity it is tied to and its resources.
 A Fragment also has access to its FragmentManager through the Activity.

-Fragments have a life cycle like any other Android component.
+A Fragment have a life cycle like any other Android component and its lifecycle is tightly coupled with the lifecyle of the containing Activity.

 ### A Scenario for using Fragments